aurelberra/stopwords/revision_notes.md

 # TODO

-* [ ] Test Greek v2.1 in the updated online version of Voyant Tools

 * [ ] Follow up on Peter Heslin's suggestions on Digital Classicist listserv
 * [ ] Explain rationale and update or link to lists on [DigiClass wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin)
 * [ ] Design shorter, custom stoplists for certain uses?
     * minimal lists (e.g. for search engines): based on frequency only, or including the paradigms of articles and a few verbs?
     * generic lists: separate versions for epic poetry, tragedy, oratory, theology, etc.?